LongQT-sea/intel-igpu-passthru/macOS_README.md

 ### 5. Device Properties

-After configuring the CPUID, it should work if you have a native iGPU.
+After configuring the CPUID, it should work if you have a natively supported iGPU.
 If you don’t, you must modify **DeviceProperties** in `config.plist`.
 For details, see the [Dortania Install Guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/).